 To get maximum engine life, always warm up the engine before starting off.
 Never accelerate hard with a cold engine!
-To see whether or not the engine is warm, check if it responds to the throttle normally with the starter (choke) turned off.
+To see whether or not the engine is warm.

-- Do not operate the throttle (open and close rapidly) as the ATV will move forward suddenly, causing possible loss of control. - Do not leave the ATV unattended while the engine is warming up
+- Do not operate the throttle (open and close rapidly) as the ATV will move forward suddenly, causing possible loss of control. - Do not leave the ATV unattended while the engine is warming up.